Farfetch/rules-framework/docs/using-in-memory-data-source.md

         .Build();
     ```

-2. Registering in-memory data source on dependency injection and using service provider-
+2. Registering in-memory data source on dependency injection and using service provider.

     ```csharp
         // Registering in-memory data source on dependency injection.